Learn about the available types of data protection in Astra Control Center, and how best to use them to protect your apps.

 Snapshots, backups, and protection policies

-A backup is stored in the external object store, and can be slower to take compared to local snapshots.
+A backup is based on a snapshot.
+It is stored in the external object store, and because of this, can be slower to take compared to local snapshots.
 You can restore an app backup to the same cluster, or you can migrate an app by restoring its backup to a different cluster.
 You can also choose a longer retention period for backups.
 Because they are stored in the external object store, backups generally offer you better protection than snapshots in cases of server failure or data loss.

 A protection policy is a way to protect an app by automatically creating snapshots, backups, or both according to a schedule that you define for that app.
-A protection policy also enables you to choose how many snapshots and backups to retain in the schedule.
-Automating your backups and snapshots with a protection policy is the best way to ensure each app is protected according to the needs of your organization.
+A protection policy also enables you to choose how many snapshots and backups to retain in the schedule, and set different schedule granularity levels.
+Automating your backups and snapshots with a protection policy is the best way to ensure each app is protected according to the needs of your organization and service level agreement (SLA) requirements.

 |You can't be fully protected until you have a recent backup.
 This is important because backups are stored in an object store away from the persistent volumes.
 If a failure or accident wipes out the cluster and its associated persistent storage, then you need a backup to recover.
 A snapshot would not enable you to recover.|

 Using Astra Control, you can build business continuity for your applications with a low-RPO (Recovery Point Objective) and low-RTO (Recovery Time Objective) using asynchronous replication capabilities of NetApp SnapMirror technology.
-Once configured, this enables your applications to replicate data and application changes from one cluster to another.
+Once configured, this enables your applications to replicate data and application changes from one storage backend to another, on the same cluster or between different clusters.

-Astra Control asynchronously replicates app Snapshot copies to a remote cluster.
+Astra Control asynchronously replicates app snapshot copies to a destination cluster.
 The replication process includes data in the persistent volumes replicated by SnapMirror and the app metadata protected by Astra Control.

 App replication is different from app backup and restore in the following ways:

-App replication: Astra Control requires the source and destination Kubernetes clusters to be available and managed with their respective ONTAP storage backends configured to enable NetApp SnapMirror.
-Astra Control takes the policy-driven application Snapshot and replicates it to the remote cluster.
+App replication: Astra Control requires the source and destination Kubernetes clusters (which can be the same cluster) to be available and managed with their respective ONTAP storage backends configured to enable NetApp SnapMirror.
+Astra Control takes the policy-driven application snapshot and replicates it to the destination storage backend.
 NetApp SnapMirror technology is used to replicate the persistent volume data.
 To fail over, Astra Control can bring the replicated app online by recreating the app objects on the destination Kubernetes cluster with the replicated volumes on the destination ONTAP cluster.
-Since the persistent volume data is already present on the destination ONTAP cluster, Astra Control can offer quick recovery times for failover.
+Because the persistent volume data is already present on the destination ONTAP cluster, Astra Control can offer quick recovery times for failover.

-To learn how to replicate apps, see Replicate apps to a remote system using SnapMirror technology.
+To learn how to replicate apps, refer to Replicate apps to a remote system using SnapMirror technology.

 The following images show the scheduled backup and restore process compared to the replication process.